 24. Lack of critical reflection of methods

 In a perfect world, you would have all the resources and knowledge that you needed available to you in order to address your paper’s research question in the best way possible.
 But in reality, this is not always the case.Therefore, there are some limitations that require you to use critical reflection towards your methods.
 If you’re unaware of, or ignoring potential limitations, you risk rejection.

 25. One more

 There are definitely many more reasons why a paper could be rejected.
 If you’ve experienced any reasons that aren’t listed here, send us a message at email@example.com .
 We’d love to hear your experiences!

 Now, we don’t want you to feel discouraged and think “Oh dear, all those things could happen?
 Should I actually submit a paper at all?
 There are so many reasons why the journal could turn down my paper!”

 Yes, you should prepare and submit a paper!
 It’s not guaranteed that every single reason on this list will automatically lead to rejection.
 Often, editors will reject a paper for several reasons.
 But now, since you know what could happen, you can prepare yourself to write your paper in a way that this will NOT happen to you.

 If you’re uncertain about how likely your paper is to fall into one of these categories, download our free worksheet “Assessing rejection risk”.
 It’ll help you identify which aspects you should improve to protect your paper against the risk of rejection.

 The great thing is that all of the above-mentioned reasons for rejection can be avoided.
 We have provided a wide array of tools, guidelines and worksheets to help you with these problems (have a look at the relevant resources below).
-If you want to learn, step-by-step, how to get around all of these common errors and write your paper in the most efficient way, join our online course “How to publish in peer-reviewed journals”.
+If you want to learn, step-by-step, how to get around all of these common errors and write your paper in the most efficient way, sign-up for our next paper-writing course.
 It covers all the topics above, and guides you smoothly through the paper-writing process.